Enhancing Your LinkedIn Profile and Page

 Groups: If you have created or manage a LinkedIn Group, you can add a link to it on your Page to tie it into your LinkedIn presence and help promote it.

 How You’re Connected: This feature shows visitors to your Page a list of the employees that have connected their profiles to your company and how they are connected to them.
+Encourage your team members to add a link to your company page to their professional profiles so they are listed on the page.

 Careers: If you have a job opening at your company, you can advertise it on LinkedIn and add it to your LinkedIn Page.